 Copper Crossing, Kings Grant, Mountain View and Rogers Farm are single-family subdivisions developed with one-half and one acre lots in Floris (Land Unit C).
-Multi-family residential units are located in the McNair Farms planned development.
+Multi-family and townhouse residential units are located in Land Unit B and portions of Land Unit A.